Monday, January 2, 2012

 8. The Living Ghost (1942).
 Investigator Nick Trayne (James Dunn), hired to find a lost millionaire (Gus Glassmire), runs into hair-raising adventures on his job.
 10/22/1957

 9. The Panther's Claw (1942).
-Police Commissioner Thatcher Colt (Sidney Blackmer) tries to solve weird blackmail case.
+Police Commissioner Thatcher Colt (Sidney Blackmer) tries to solve a weird blackmail case.
 With Rick Vallin and Lynn Starr.
 10/29/1957

 11. Voodoo Man (1944).
 A mad doctor (Bela Lugosi) kidnaps young women and reduces them to a zombie state.
 With John Carradine and George Zucco.
 11/12/1957